Software-Improvement-Group/sigridci/docs/faq.md

 ### I'm receiving an error message that certificate verification failed

 In some cases, the Sigrid CI client script might produce an error message `[SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate`.
 This indicates that Python is unable to access the system's certificate store.
-Sigrid CI does not need any special or custom certificates, access to the regualr system certificates is sufficient.
+Sigrid CI does not need any special or custom certificates, access to the regular system certificates is sufficient.

 If your environment requires a certificate store in a custom location, the environment variables `openssl_cafile_env` and `openssl_capath_envz` can be used to point Python to the correct location.
 Refer to the [Python documentation on OpenSSL](https://docs.python.org/3/library/ssl.html) for more information